skillrepos/cursor/labs.md

 <br><br>

 3. First, let's enable Tab autocomplete if it's not already on.
-Go to Cursor Settings (Cmd+, or Ctrl+,), search for "Cursor Tab", and make sure it's enabled under Features > Cursor Tab.
+Go to Cursor Settings (via menu or gear icon in upper right), search for "Cursor Tab", and make sure it's enabled under Features > Cursor Tab.
 Also make sure that "Partial Accepts" is enabled.

 ![Enable Tab](./images/cursor56.png?raw=true "Enable Tab")